romainjysch/romainjysch/README.md

 ## About

-I am from Switzerland and I work at the HEP-VD in Lausanne as a System and Network Administrator since 2018.
+I am from Switzerland and I work at the HEP-VD in Lausanne as a Security Engineer since 2018.
 I am also a Bachelor's degree student in Business Information Technology at the HES-SO of Neuchâtel.
 I am doing it next to my job since 2020.